 One final point, a lot of what I’m sharing today is based on working with non-drop ship ecommerce shops and online brands.
-This may or may not work for a drop ship brand but remains to be seen.
+This may or may not work for a drop ship brand but it remains to be seen.
 Now let’s talk about how you are going to grow with these three areas over the next 18 months.

-We see a lot of brands get stuck on the 80/20 rule and though it holds true for digital marketing and customer acquisition, we believe strongly in incremental growth for any brand.
+We see a lot of brands get stuck on the 80/20 rule, and though it holds true for digital marketing and customer acquisition, we believe strongly in incremental growth for any brand.
 Today’s hot brands may not be here in 2030.
-Even branching out to Bing would be a great way to expand your reach and grow your revenue.
+Branching out to Bing would be a great way to expand your reach and grow your revenue, for example.

 Other channels you can look at are Pinterest, Snap Ads, Microsoft (Bing Ads), and you can even look at Reddit or Quora as well.
 The goal is to find other places where your customers hangout online and grow your business overtime.

 Average Order Value (AOV)

-As the image shows, your average order value (AOV) is simply the number of orders divided by your revenue for a given period of time.
+Your average order value (AOV) is simply the number of orders divided by your revenue for a given period of time.
 When possible, we try to get clients to use the number of customers instead.
-It’s a more meaningful number and lets you understand what you can spend to acquire a customer in the first place.
+It is a more meaningful number and lets you understand what you can spend to acquire a customer.
 If you know your AOV, what can you do to improve it?
-Plenty.
+The answer being: plenty!

-Your two main options are trying to upsell or cross-sell a product or a series of products while someone is on your site or has recently bought from you.
+Your two main options are trying to upsell or cross-sell a product (or a series of products).
+This happens while someone is still on your site or has recently bought from you.
 Amazon makes 35% of their revenue from doing this…

-both the “Frequently Bought Together” and “Customers Who Bought This Item Also Bought” sections promote products related to the item that you are currently viewing on the site.
+both the “Frequently Bought Together” and “Customers Who Bought This Item Also Bought” sections promote products related to the item that a customer is currently viewing on the site.